IEEEBerkeley/hope-www/labs/charger/schematic.rst

 - How much current must your charger be able to supply without shutting down?

-- How should you connect the D+ and D- pins?
+- How should your charger connect the D+ and D- pins to indicate that it is a charging port?

-From the answers above, you should now know the full specifications of your car charging circuit.

 Choosing Parts
 ==============